UZ Fornacis: Variability

 The brightness of UZ Fornacis varies rapidly and somewhat unpredictably.
 The two stars in the system eclipse each other regularly.
 The eclipses last for about 380 s, with the initial drop in brightness and return to maximum brightness each taking about 3 s.
 The eclipse light curves do not all have the same shape, some being more or less flat-bottomed while others show a smooth variation in brightness, and some are asymmetrical.
 The times of the eclipses vary, possibly due to substellar companions.
 Outside of the eclipses, the brightness varies during the orbit depending on the visibility of an accretion spot on the white dwarf.

 The brightness also varies over a period of years due to differences in the rate of accretion onto the white dwarf from the red dwarf.
 This can generally be seen as a bright state and a faint state, although the magnitudes of each state vary.
 For example, UZ Fornacis has been observed between magnitudes 15.9 and 16.75 at different times in the bright state.
 The system also shows rapid "flickering" on a timescale of minutes, common in cataclysmic variable systems.

-Planetary system
+Possible planetary system

 Investigations in 2010 and 2011 found that the orbital period of the two stars in UZ Fornacis varied cyclically.
 Researchers attributed this to two possible gas giant sized planets around the two stars, perturbing their orbits and causing the orbital period to vary.

 As of 2019, there is not enough information to explain all of the period variations, since the planets would have to be in eccentric orbits to fit the data, and that would cause the orbits to be dynamically unstable.
 It is possible that there are even more planets causing additional perturbation, or some physical effect such as the Applegate mechanism is responsible for the eclipse timing variations.